 Is the squirrel fully furred with its eyes opened?

-- If YES, the squirrel still needs nursing and care from its mother.
-Mother squirrels may “rescue” stray babies by carrying them by the scruff back to the nest.
-For very small squirrels, attempt to locate the nest (big ball of dried leaves at the top of a tree) and try to get the baby to climb up the trunk.
+If YES, the squirrel still needs nursing and care from its mother.
+Mother squirrels may “rescue” stray babies and carry them back to the nest.
 Alternatively, place the baby in an open box [without a lid] at the base of the tree.
 Be sure the baby is warm or the parents may think it’s dead.
 Cold = death to wildlife.

-Check back several hours later to see if the baby is still there.
-If the baby has not been fed or attended to for an entire day, contact a state licensed small mammal rehabilitator immediately.
+Check back in an hour - if the baby is still there contact a state licensed small mammal rehabilitator immediately.

-NOTE: Raising a wild animal in captivity is illegal unless you have a state permit.
-For information on how you can become a permitted wildlife rehabilitator, contact Wildlife Welfare Center.
+NOTE: Raising a wild animal in captivity is illegal unless you have a state license.
+For information on how you can become a permitted wildlife rehabilitatior contact info@ourwildneighbors